-The Arnsten lab studies molecular influences on higher cognitive function, with the aim of developing rational therapies for mental illness and for age-related cognitive decline.
+The Arnsten lab studies molecular influences on higher cognitive function, with the aim of developing rational therapies for mental illness and for age-related cognitive disorders such as Alzheimer's Disease.
 The work focuses on the prefrontal cortex, a highly evolved brain region that creates our "Mental Sketchpad", allowing us abstract reasoning, high order decision-making, working memory, and thoughtful regulation of attention, behavior and emotion (including inhibition of inappropriate thoughts, actions and feelings).
 The Arnsten lab has discovered powerful chemical signaling pathways that can impair prefrontal function, e.g. when we are stressed, as well as protective pathways that maintain strong cognitive function.
 These pathways are altered by normal aging, and can be genetically altered in mental illness.
 Based on research in the Arnsten lab, two medications have been developed for human use: guanfacine (Intuniv) for the treatment of Attention Deficit Hyperactivity Disorder, and prazosin for the treatment of Post-Traumatic Stress Disorder.

 Extensive Research Description